jozwik12/jozwik12/README.md

 *********************************

 - 👋 Hello there, I’m @jozwik12
-- 👀 I’m General Kenobi
 - 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... write to me or sth

 <!---
 jozwik12/jozwik12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.